 Be careful about using rubber bands to remove your own keloids.
 Rubber bands are often used to remove keloids.
-This is a risky procedure, as you cannot fully control the extent of injury that you may be causing to your normal tissues.
+This is a risky procedure, as you cannot fully control the extent of the injury that you may be causing to your normal tissues.

 Below is an image of poor outcome after using a rubber band technique to remove a keloid from the ear.
 As you can see, the rubber band destroyed the normal edge of the ear, leaving a permanent mark on the ear.
-This damage cannot be repaired due to the fact that any form of surgical intervention to re-shape or to repair the ear will result in formation of a larger keloid.
+This damage cannot be repaired due to the fact that any form of surgical intervention to re-shape or to repair the ear will result in the formation of a larger keloid.
 There is also some keloid tissue left behind that still requires proper treatment.
 For all these reasons, I advise against using rubber bands on keloids at home.

-Tattooing procedure does cause injury to skin, and in individuals who are prone to form keloids, tattooing can result in keloid formation.
+Tattooing procedure does cause injury to the skin, and in individuals who are prone to form keloids, tattooing can result in keloid formation.
 Laser Tattoo Removal, a very commonly used practice to remove tattoos, can on of its own cause formation of a keloid.
 Below is an image of such a keloid that formed after Laser tattoo removal.
 Treating such a keloid is very challenging.
-Those who are prone to form keloids, or those with a family history of keloids should avoid getting tattoos.
+Those who are prone to form keloids or those with a family history of keloids should avoid getting tattoos.
 They should also refrain from removing their tattoos with using Laser.

 Glycolic Acid Tattoo Removal